 A: Yes please, that would be great!
 Use the Contact form and then one of the web team will give you an email address to which you can send your contribution.
 You can send text and photos or short videos.

 A: Fantastic news!
 We are always delighted when people who have taken part in Rotary programmes then want to join the organisation.
 If you are in the UK then you can use the form on the RotaryGBI website (Rotary in Britain and Ireland) to find a club.
 If you are still in the Thames Valley area then you can use the Contact form on this website or look through the list of clubs on the District 1090 website.
 Clubs are all quite different – in terms of meeting times, meeting styles, projects and activities, and some have different categories of membership, so visit a few to find one that you like and that fits with your other commitments.
-There are a few e-clubs in the UK and elsewhere.
-The new Thames Valley e-club has a website (link to follow).
+There are a few e-clubs in the UK and elsewhere, including the new Thames Valley e-club (more info below).
 If in doubt then you can start by using the Contact form on this website.

 If you are still a Rotary Scholar then you cannot also be a Rotarian, since Rotarians and their immediate families are not eligible to apply for or hold Rotary Scholarships.
 However you are very welcome to visit clubs, not just your host club, and engage with Rotary as much as you can.